Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Repeated irritation can weaken the lining of a joint or tendon.
 This can lead to ganglions.
 People who wear boots are more likely to get ganglions.
 This type of footwear puts stress on the foot and ankle.
 Bone spurs (bony outgrowths) may also cause ganglions by irritating the joints and tendons.

 Ganglions often form with no symptoms.
-But the ganglion may put pressure on the nerves in the overlying skin.
+But the ganglion may put pressure on the nerves and the overlying skin.
 This can cause tingling, numbness, or pain.
 Ganglions sometimes swell.
 Their size can change with different activities or a change in weather.

 Ganglions are sometimes mistaken for tumors.
 So it’s important to have a complete exam done.
 Tests may be done to confirm the diagnosis.

 If a bone spur is suspected, X-rays may be needed.
 Fluid removal (needle aspiration) may be done.
 It also helps to decrease pain.
 To confirm a ganglion, magnetic resonance imaging (MRI) may be done.
 This reveals images of soft tissue and bone.
 Sometimes, special dyes may be injected into the area to show the outline.

 Ganglions may be hard to treat without surgery.
 But nonsurgical methods may be helpful in relieving some of your symptoms.

 Pads placed around the ganglion can ease pressure and friction.

 Fluid removal may also relieve symptoms.
 This is done with a needle.
 A steroid may be injected at the same time.
 But ganglions may recur.

 Limiting movements or activities that increase pain may bring relief.

 Icing the ganglion for 15 to 20 minutes may relieve inflammation and pain for a short time.

 Surgery may be needed if a ganglion is causing ongoing or severe pain.
 The entire ganglion wall is removed during the procedure.
 Some nearby tissue may also be removed.